 The Westport Island History Committee provided the Westport Community Association with some interesting facts about the history of the church after they conducted a review of the Westport column in the newspaper “Sheepscott Echo,” which contained the following entries regarding “Center Church.”

 A new Parsonage to be built for the Church.
-Parsonage to be build on the West Shore Road on land purchased for T.F.
+Parsonage to be built on the West Shore Road on land purchased for T.F.
 Knight.
 (This house is now the Wallace house at 20 West Shore Road.)

 November 20, 1915